A yummy reason to visit San Sebastian: Astelena Gastroteka

 Must-try meals in Restaurante Astelena

 To start off, I definitely have to say that your choice for the meal will definitely depend on your interests in the region.
 Is it to try something very Basque?
 Or get an insight into a great locally sourced seafood and other produce?
 Either way, many tastes will be satisfied during a visit to this restaurant!
 Nevertheless, here I will try to present some of the must-haves.
 And each of those got on the list for a different reason!

 In the category of starters, I would suggest going for the Shoulder of acorn-fed Iberian ham.
 A classic that rarely seems to disappoint (that is, if you like meat, of course).
 And there is no better place to try it than in the country of its origin - Spain.
-Just order it and before delighting your tastebuds, entice the other senses too.
+Just get your Spain tourist visa, travel to Spain, order it and before delighting your tastebuds, entice the other senses too.
 Smell the tender slice, put it to your warm lips to melt the delicious flavours encapsulated in that long cured piece of pork.
 And only then try the flavour.
 So worth it!

 Another starter that is worth trying is Carpaccio of tiger prawns, pistachio, and red fruits.
 Why?
 There is nothing better than seafood at its best and freshest quality.
 Add a local flavour pairing with pistachio and red fruits to get an unusual but authentic experience of this region.
 Et voila!

 From the category of main dishes, I want to outline a somewhat less likely choice.
 That is, to a foreigner, maybe.
 While your time in San Sebastian, you should definitely try an ancient speciality - the tripe stew.
 In this restaurant, you will find it under the name “Iñaki tripe”.
 The dish is rather visually unappealing.
 It is a cow intestine, after all.
 But surely, the initial doubt will disappear in a second when your tongue meets this gelatinous and very delicious dish.